Adarsh422/PRODIGY_SD_04/README.md

-# Implement a Simple Contact Management System
+# Implement a Sudoku Solver

 ## Description
-Develop a program that allows users to store and manage contact information.
-The program should provide options to add a new contact by entering their name, phone number, and email address.
-It should also allow users to view their contact list, edit existing contacts, and delete contacts if needed.
-The program should store the contacts in memory or in a file for persistent storage.
+Create a program that solves Sudoku puzzles automatically.
+The program should take an input grid representing an unsolved Sudoku puzzle and use an algorithm to fill in the missing numbers.
+It should use backtracking or other suitable techniques to explore possible solutions and find the correct arrangement of numbers for the puzzle.
+Once solved, the program should display the completed Sudoku grid.

 ## Features

-- Add New Contact
-- View Contact List
-- Edit Contact
+- Input Sudoku Grid
-- Delete Contact
+- Backtracking Algorithm
+- Sudoku Rule Validation
-- Persistent Storage
+- Solving Process
-- Search for a Contact
+- Display Solved Grid
+- Handle Invalid or Unsolvable Grids
-- User-Friendly Interface
+- Optional Features
-- Exit Program and Save Contacts
+- User-Friendly Input and Output

 ## Installation and Usage